Tattooing - what I need to know - what should I ask

 You need to be 18 before you can get a tattoo - (Summary Offences Act 2005).
 A tattooist may refuse to tattoo you if they are concerned you may be under 18.

-Why is tattooing a high risk personal appearance services?
+Why is tattooing a higher risk personal appearance service?

 Tattooing involves piercing the skin.
 Contaminated equipment, unclean premises, unsafe procedures and a lack of infection control knowledge may potentially contribute to the spread of blood-borne disease such as hepatitis C, hepatitis B, HIV (the virus that can lead to AIDS) and a range of bacterial infections.